sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

 not a region.

-There's special handling for the central "sts.amazonaws.com" region; when that is declared as the value of fs.s3a.assumed.role.sts.endpoint.region` then there is no need to declare a region, instead the region value is required to be empty.
+There's special handling for the central "sts.amazonaws.com" region; when that is declared as the value of `fs.s3a.assumed.role.sts.endpoint.region` then there is no need to declare a region: whatever value it has is ignored.